oils-for-unix/blog-code/catbrain/syntax.md

 - %[expression sub] %%[expression splice]
 - %{command sub}
   - and %%{command splice}  (placeholder for this; requires j8 lines)
-  - issue: catbrain doesn't have j8 strings?
+  - issue: does catbrain have j8 strings?
+    - yes, you can write j8 parser in catbrain itself

+Special
+  - ^ pop-top
+  - ^^ pop-top-splice
+  - % is the top?

 (no double quotes)